Types of Victim Advocacy Services Offered

 Victim Advocacy at Student Wellness is available to all undergraduate and graduate students at UD.

-Use the link in the teal box to the the right to schedule an appointment online
+Use the link in the teal box above to schedule an appointment online

 Click the toggle below to learn how to schedule an appointment online